home-assistant/home-assistant.io/source/_components/smartthings.markdown

 ### {% linkable_title Scene %}

-The SmartThings Scene platform lets you activate scenes defined in SmartThings with an scene entity representing each SmartThings scenes within the location.
+The SmartThings Scene platform lets you activate scenes defined in SmartThings with a scene entity representing each SmartThings scenes within the location.

 ### {% linkable_title Switch %}